-PhD Student, Bren School of Environmental Science and Management
+PhD Candidate, Bren School of Environmental Science and Management

-When I'm not working I like to hike, paddleboard, play basketball, cook, take photos, and explore new places.
+When I'm not working I like to hike, standup paddleboard, play basketball, paddle outrigger canoe, run, cook, take photos, and explore new places.

 Chen X. et al. (2013) Perspectives on disconnects between science and management of post-fire recovery in the Western US.
 Environmental Management.
 52(6):1415-1426.
 [PDF] DOI: 10.1007/s00267-013-0165-y

 Gerber, LR, J Estes, T Gancos Crawford, LE Peavey, and AJ Read.
 (2011) Managing for extinction?
 Conflicting conservation objectives in a large marine reserve.
 Conservation Letters.
 [PDF] DOI: 10.1111/j.1755-263X.2011.00197.x

 Peavey, L, RL Pitman, S Benson, J Harvey, B Watson, T Graham, and K Kopitsky.
 (2010) Big Eyes, Big Boats and Home Videos — Studying Sea Turtles At Sea.
 SWOT: The State of the World’s Sea Turtles Report, Vol. V:8-12.
 [PDF] http://seaturtlestatus.org/report/swot-volume-5